 Throughout CBM’s 110-year history, our field programs have helped to prevent blindness, eradicate poverty and transform the lives of people with disabilities in the world’s poorest communities.

-CBM Australia has over 40 years of experience working with disability inclusion as part of an international organisation.
+CBM Australia is part of an international organisation and has over 40 years of experience working in the field of disability inclusion.
 Our focus is on the poorest communities in the world.
 We work globally, supporting almost 40 partners across 22 countries, and at regional and country levels, helping make real lasting change possible for the world’s most marginalised.

 CBM field programs operate in the following key areas:

 People with disabilities are routinely excluded from health, education, livelihood opportunities and the chance to fully participate in their communities.

 Our work aims to reduce avoidable visual impairment and blindness and ensure those who are permanently vision impaired can access the most relevant support and opportunities to live life to their full potential.

 Mental health is core to overall wellbeing and to improving the lives of people with disabilities.
 Our community mental health work recognises the central role of mental health in wellbeing and quality of life.